 - 3. Illustrations of ceramic vessels: rim and base sherds.

-- 4. Illustrations of ceramic vessels and sherds – various types of decoration
+- 4. Illustrations of ceramic vessels: body sherds, decorations and handles.

-- 7. Illustrations of whole ceramic vessels II - deformed shapes (asymmetric), more complicated shapes or decoration.
-Drawing of large artefacts – reduced measure.
+- 7. Illustrations of whole ceramic vessels, drawing of large artefacts – reduced measure.

 - 14. Completion of the course – delivering a final table of drawings.
 Credits.

 - GAWRYSIAK-LESZCYŃSKA, Wiesława.
 Jak rysować zabytki archeologiczne : podstawowe zasady dokumentacji.
 Edited by Danuta Jaskanis.
 Gąsava: Biskupin, 2003.
 195 s.
 ISBN 839154902X. info